tomkerkhove/promitor/docs/configuration/metrics/index.md

 - `name` - Name of the metric that will be exposed in the scrape endpoint for Prometheus
 - `description` - Description for the metric that will be exposed in the scrape endpoint for Prometheus
 - `resourceType` - Defines what type of resource needs to be queried.
-- `resourceGroupName` - _(Optional)_  Capability to specify a resource group to scrape for this metric.
-This allows you to specify a different resource group from the one configured in `azureMetadata`.
-This allows you to scrape multiple resource groups with one single configuration.
 - `azureMetricConfiguration.metricName` - The name of the metric in Azure Monitor to query
 - `azureMetricConfiguration.aggregation.type` - The aggregation that needs to be used when querying Azure Monitor
 - `azureMetricConfiguration.aggregation.interval` - Overrides the default aggregation interval defined in `metricDefaults.aggregation.interval` with a new interval

 Additionally, the following fields are optional:

+- `resourceGroupName` - The resource group to scrape for this metric.
+This allows you to specify a different resource group from the one configured in `azureMetadata`, enabling you to scrape multiple resource groups with one single configuration.
 - `scraping.schedule` - A scraping schedule for the individual metric; overrides the the one specified in `metricDefaults`

 # Supported Azure Services